-The Murray Basin Rail Project (MBRP) was heralded a game changer for the regions, opening competition at the Ports of Portland, Geelong, and Melbourne, giving producers, operators and stevedores choice.
-The project completed date was targeted towards the end of 2018.
+The Murray Basin Rail Project (MBRP) was heralded a game changer for the regions.
+Opening competition at the Ports of Portland, Geelong and Melbourne, giving producers, operators and stevedores choice.
+A project with a targeted completion date towards the end of 2018.

-The MBRP was funded by part of the sale of the Rural Finance Corporation, contributing \$220 million of the \$440 million sale, the remaining \$220 million was funded by the Federal Government.
-A further \$130 million was announced in June 2018 to Stage 3 of MBRP, the project scheduled to be fully operational at the end of 2018.
+The MBRP was funded by part of the sale of the Rural Finance Corporation, contribution \$220 million of the \$440 million sale, the remaining \$220 million was funded by the Federal Government.
+A further \$130 million was announced in June 2018 to Stage 3 of MBRP, a project scheduled to be fully operational at the end of 2018.

 This project would allow passenger services to be returned to Mildura and communities within the rail corridor.

 The Alliance considers Stage 3 of the project unnecessary and expensive to construct and maintain.

-Currently Stage 2 is not complete nor fully operational as the section of track between Maryborough to Ararat is operating at 40km/h at 21TAL, automated signalling is not operational and stages 3, 4 or 5 have not been announced.
+Currently Stage 2 is not complete nor fully operational as the section of track between Maryborough to Ararat is operating at 40km/h at 21TAL, automated signaling is not operational and stages 3, 4 or 5 have been announced.
 Currently the Murrayville to Ouyen line is only operating at 25 km/h.